mvfki/Yesprit/README.md

 # Yesprit
-A tool that design primers for four fission yeast species
+This is a tool that design primers for four fission yeast species Please based on your operation platform to choose corresponding version.